 Artificial intelligence and machine learning are both a challenge and a chance for today’s museums and their growing digital collections. „Dust and Data – The Art of Curating in the Age of Artificial Intelligence” (DAD) as a 2-years artistic research project strives to explore the curatorial potential of artificial intelligence within a set of co-operations with several museum institutions.
-DAD is located at the Academy of Fine Arts, Vienna and funded by the FWF PEEK-program.
+DAD is located at the Academy of Fine Arts, Vienna and the Institute of Computational Perception, Johannes Kepler Universität Linz.
+During the first nine month, DAD was also located at the Austrian Research Institute for Artificial Intelligence (OFAI).

 DUST AND DATA explores the changing role of curators in the age of Artificial Intelligence (AI), an age where computers and machines set out to grasp the meaning of works of art and computational creativity is materializing.
 Whereas the availability of digital versions of every piece of art is already taken for granted, the ability of computers to comprehend, analyse, catalog and arrange thousands of them in mere seconds, is just now starting to be understood.
 At the same time moral and ethic issues concerning the use of AI are surfacing and need to be considered.